Skip to main content

 If I am currently working out of class, do I need to update my information?

-Yes, all employees in the executive branch, with the exception of the Secretary of State’s Office and employees in management and executive service with the Oregon State Treasury are within scope of this project.
+Yes, all employees in the executive branch, with the exception of the Secretary of State's Office and employees in management and executive service with the Oregon State Treasury should update their Workday profile information.

-Yes, all employees in the executive branch, with the exception of the Secretary of State’s Office and employees in management and executive service with the Oregon State Treasury are within scope of this project.
+Yes, all employees in the executive branch not at the top step of their salary range, with the exception of the Secretary of State's, are within scope of this project.

-Yes, all employees in the executive branch, with the exception of the Secretary of State’s Office and employees in management and executive service with the Oregon State Treasury are within scope of this project.
+Yes, all employees in the executive branch not at the top step of their salary range, with the exception of the Secretary of State's Office, are within scope of this project.

 Will the study analyze if I am placed in the proper job classification?

-No, the purpose of the equal pay analysis is to ensure that individuals are compensated at equitable levels relative to others in their same base job classification and who have similar seniority, experience, and education.
+No, the purpose of the equal pay analysis is to ensure that individuals are compensated at equitable levels relative to others in their same job classification and who have similar seniority, experience, and education.
 If you believe your job is not in the correct classification, you may contact your agency Human Resource office or local union representative for information about requesting a classification review.

 Appeals